 - Accurate written reporting supported by pictorial and illustrated evidence

-- Correlate test data and review with respect to objectives
+- Correlate test data and review to objectives

 - Ability to make fact-based recommendations